avaneev/prvhash/README.md

 PRVHASH, being scalable, potentially allows to apply "infinite" state variable size in its system, at least in mathematical analysis.
-This reasoning makes PRVHASH comparable to PI in its reach of "infinite" bit sequence length.
+This reasoning makes PRVHASH comparable to PI in its reach of "infinite" bit-sequence length.
 Moreover, this also opens up a notion of "infinite frequency", and thus "infinite energy".